-The provider has a clear and comprehensive agreement with Tusla outlining specifics of services offered and conditions under which they are offered, prior to the placement of any child.
+The provider has a clear and comprehensive agreement with the non-statutory agency outlining specifics of services offered and conditions under which they are offered, prior to the placement of any child.

-The provider, prior to entering into any contractual agreement with Tusla to provide a foster care service, must ensure that the agency has:
+The provider, prior to entering into any contractual agreement with a non-statutory agency to provide a foster care service, must evidence that the agency has:

-- established and effective governance and management structures, - sound financial procedures - appropriate policies and procedures - sufficient number of suitably qualified and skilled staff - appropriate arrangements for vetting of staff and foster carers - complied with requirements of all relevant legislation, regulations and standards - access to foster carers who have been recruited, assessed and approved in line with all statutory requirements and can meet the needs of children requiring a placement.
+- established and effective governance and management structures - sound financial procedures - appropriate policies and procedures - sufficient number of suitably qualified and skilled staff - appropriate arrangements for vetting of staff and foster carers - complied with requirements of all relevant legislation, regulations and standards - access to foster carers who have been recruited, assessed and approved in line with all statutory requirements and can meet the needs of children requiring a placement.